xpertbot/craft-wheelform/README.md

 ### Displaying flash messages

 When a contact form is submitted, the plugin will set a `success` flash message on the user session.
 This is so, you can have a success message after the form has been submitted and can be displayed on redirected page.
+The available flash variables are:
+`wheelformSubmittedForm` - ID of submitted form `wheelformSuccess` - message to display
 You can display it in your template like this:

 ```twig
 {% if craft.app.session.hasFlash('wheelformSuccess') %}